TYPO3-Solr/ext-solr/Documentation/solr release 4.0.md

 ### Support of TYPO3 7.6 LTS and TYPO3 8.0 (Dropping Support of 6.2 LTS)

-To stay uptodate with the TYPO3 core we decided to drop the support of 6.2 LTS and support 7.6 LTS only.
+To stay up-to-date with the TYPO3 core we decided to drop the support of 6.2 LTS and support 7.6 LTS only.
 At the same time we made sure that EXT:solr is usable with TYPO3 8.0 and that we keep the deprecation log clean.

 ### Improve the Test Coverage for Fluid Integration and Refactoring